 TruthFinder is one such online service you can use to dig for information on someone.
 You can even use it to find out what others see online when they search for you.

-Keep reading for our TruthFinder review to find out if it’s legit, how much it costs, and whether it really works:
+Keep reading for our TruthFinder review to find out:

 TruthFinder is a background search service that crawls public records and aggregates the information into a report.
 You can use it to search for just about anyone in the United States by typing in their name, phone number, email address, or physical address.